 I can’t say this as fact, but I am pretty sure Smart Dolphins charges more than most of our competitors.
-Scary stuff to say publically, no?
+Scary stuff to say publicaly, no?
 Well, I am also confident that Smart Dolphins also lowers our clients’ IT costs more than our competitors.
 “Huh?”, you say.

 A company’s IT costs go well beyond an invoice.

-If that wasn’t the truth, why would a company pay anything for support?
+If that wasn’t the truth, why would a company pay anything for IT support?
 The service provider enables technology which enables the business to function.
 A lack of service results in a lack of business function.

 A few examples to illustrate: